microsoft/pxt/docs/targets/pxtarget.md

 ### corepkg: string

-A target must have a package under the libs/ directory where the core APIs for the target reside.
+A target must have a core [package](/packages) under the libs/ directory where the core APIs for the target reside.
-Also, the core should always be bundled with the web app, as shown below:
+The core package should always be bundled with the web app, as shown below:
 ```typescript
     "corepkg": "core",
     "bundleddirs": [